Venue: Committee Rooms 1-2, City Hall

 Members commended the Arboricultural Officer on his careful choice of replacement trees within the schedule of intended works to trees, in particular that of Spindle trees and Medlar trees which were excellent for wildlife.

 Lee George advised that the Arboricultural Officer had done a great deal of homework to enable him to introduce different species of trees.
 He would pass the members’ thanks on when he next saw him.

 RESOLVED that tree works set out in the schedules appended to the report be approved.

-e) outlined the history relevant to the application site as detailed within the officer’s report
+g. provided a full site history in relation to the application property as detailed within the officer’s report

-g) provided details of the policies pertaining to the application as follows:
+j. provided details of the policies pertaining to the application, as follows:

 · Policy LP26: Design and Amenity

 · Policy LP33: Lincoln’s City Centre Primary Shopping Area and Central Mixed Use Area

 k. advised members of the main issues to be considered as part of the application to assess the proposal with regard to:

 · Visual Amenity and Character and Appearance of the Conservation Area